Atoms and coatoms in three-generated lattices: Introduction and target

-\begin{ourgoal} Our goal in this paper is to enrich the above-mentioned little knowledge by proving some facts about the spectra of some varieties that are slightly larger than the variety $\var M$ of modular lattices.
-In the lattice $\alllat$ of all lattice varieties, $\var M$ has a unique cover $\mvar N_5=\varmplu$.
+Our goal in this paper is to enrich the above-mentioned little knowledge by proving some facts about the spectra of some varieties that are slightly larger than the variety $\var M$ of modular lattices.
+In the lattice $\alllat$ of all lattice varieties, $\var M$ has a unique cover $\mvar N_5=\varmplu$; it is the least variety containing $N_5$ in Figure~\ref{figaa} and all modular lattices.
 (Here $\varmplu$ is the traditional notation but we also write $\mvar N_5$, which fits better in the present paper.)
 Based on deep classical results, mainly Bjarni J\'onsson's results, it needs only a trivial consideration to present twenty-three lattice varieties covering $\varmplu$.
 These twenty-three varieties will be called the \emph{known covers} of $\varmplu$ since $\varmplu$ may have further covers.
 We are going to point out in Proposition~\ref{prophszHfd}\eqref{prophszHfdd} that

 In fact, Proposition~\ref{prophszHfd}\eqref{prophszHfdd} we will say more, namely,

 The bottom of $\bhhrom$ is $\varmplu=\mvar N_5$ and its atoms are the twenty-three known covers of $\varmplu$.